-Licensed massage practitioners are members of the healthcare community
+Licensed massage therapists are members of the healthcare community

-Licensed massage practitioners (LMPs) work in a variety of settings such as hospitals, sports medicine clinics, medical and physical therapy offices/clinics, health clubs, spas, alternative medicine clinics, counseling and rehabilitation centers, and private massage clinics.
+Licensed massage therapists (LMTs) work in a variety of settings such as hospitals, sports medicine clinics, medical and physical therapy offices/clinics, health clubs, spas, alternative medicine clinics, counseling and rehabilitation centers, and private massage clinics.

-The majority of licensed massage practitioners are also small business owners.
+The majority of licensed massage therapists are also small business owners.
 Some are not pursuing the equivalent of a full-time income.
 Others will manage their small business more aggressively and, as a result, generate larger numbers of repeat clients more quickly.
-Whatcom's massage practitioner program includes course work introducing students to the "business side" of their career.
+Whatcom's massage therapist program includes course work introducing students to the "business side" of their career.

 Due to the vast array of options, employment and wage rates are difficult to specify.
 According to research conducted by the American Massage Therapy Association (AMTA), in 2015, the average annual income for a massage therapist (including tips) was estimated to be $24,519, working an average of 20 hours a week providing massage.
 More information can be found in the AMTA’s industry fact sheet.